abathur8bit/dirtrallytimes/README.md

 # dirtrallytimer

 Track times from Dirt Rally races.
+Allows you to filter the races by location, track and car.

+It allows you to view the best time for a track independant of what type of car you drove.
+So if you had a better time in you Opel Adam R2 then your Ford Fiesta R5 MKII, you can see them next to each other.

 # Hive